wiseman-timelord/Chat-Gradio-Gguf/README.md

 - For AMD hardware, do not use models with an "iMatrix", those are for nVidia GPUs.
 Just to save some issues for people that dont know.
 - For Vulkan installations, you must install the Vulkan SDK; I will be adding this to [Ubuntu25-TweakInstall](https://github.com/wiseman-timelord/Ubuntu25-TweakInstall), otherwise you must go here [Vulkan SDK](https://vulkan.lunarg.com/sdk/home).
 - For CUDA installations, you must install the CUDA Toolkit; I added this to [Ubuntu25-TweakInstall](https://github.com/wiseman-timelord/Ubuntu25-TweakInstall), but if you have other OS, then research/instal first.
-- VRAM dropdown, 1GB to 64GB in steps, this should be your FREE ram available on the selected card, it should not be the total amount the car has, unless you are running in compute mode.
+- VRAM dropdown, 1GB to 64GB in steps, this should be your FREE ram available on the selected card, if you are using the card at the time then this is why we have for example, 6GB for a 8GB GPU in use, safely allowing 2GB for the system, while in compute more one would use for example, the full 8GB on the 8GB GPU.
+- I advise GPU can cover the Q6_K version, the Q6_K useually has negligable quality loss, while allowing good estimation of if the model will fit on a card, ie 8GB card will typically be mostly/completely cover a 7B/8B model in Q6_K compression, so the numbers also relate.
 - We use a calculation of `1.125`, the calculation is `TotalVRam /((ModelFileSize * 1.125) / NumLayers = LayerSize) = NumLayersOnGpu`.
 - For downloading large files such as LLM in GGUF format, then typically I would use  [DownLord](https://github.com/wiseman-timelord/DownLord), instead of lfs.
 - This project is for a chat interface, and is not intended to overlap with my other projects, `Rpg-Gradio-Gguf`, or the blueprints for, `Code-Gradio-Gguf` or `Agent-Gradio-Gguf`.